Tisza Party: Targeting Magyar

+In March, Nemzeti Ellenállási Mozgalom, an organization close to Fidesz, released an AI-generated comic book titled Én, a kétarcú (lit.
+'I, the Two-faced'), which depicts Magyar as a demonic, aggressive, cunning, and corrupted figure, who is controlled by Brussels and Kyiv.
+The European Union and the European People's Party are depicted as mafia organizations.
+According to the comic book, Magyar wanted to become minister of justice, but his then-wife, Judit Varga, was chosen by Orbán instead.
+Therefore Magyar decided to take revenge and partnered with EPP, Shell and Erste.
+Billboards nationwide teased the release of the comic book, which received only 1 star out of 5 on the bookstore Libri.hu.

 Targeting the party at large

-During the 'voice of the nation' questionnaire, there were several reports that Tisza activists manning public stalls were attacked, which the party claimed was incited by PM Orbán.
-Magyar also made claims that Fidesz would stage attacks on their own party figures dressed as Tisza activists.
+During the "voice of the nation" questionnaire, there were several reports that Tisza activists manning public stalls were attacked, which the party claimed was incited by PM Orbán.
+Magyar also made claims that Fidesz would stage attacks on their own party by figures dressed as Tisza activists.
 Magyar claimed that the Democratic Alliance of Hungarians in Romania (RMDSZ), acted as spies for Fidesz in the EPP Group in the European Parliament.
 The party has claimed there have been blackmail attempts against various Tisza politicians.
 In June 2025, an informal volunteer platform hosted on Discord had a data breach that was leaked to the press, which affected around 500 volunteers.
-The party claimed that this was a 'Russian-style smear campaign'.
+The party claimed that this was a "Russian-style smear campaign".
 The Discord server was shut down following the incident.

+On 14 February, Orbán said that Tisza was "a German product" created by Shell and Erste.

+Several independent candidates that ran on constituency lists had unusually similar names with real candidates of the Tisza party, for example Péter Tisza or Péter Magyar (not the leader).
+These name similarities were meant to confuse voters on the election day.